5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 Mer Taghe serves manti with a light, crispy dough, baked until golden brown, and then served with an incredibly garlicky sauce, containing matsun, herbs, and sumac.

-Don’t expect a tomato sauce or a broth, your manti will come presented in an aluminum pan, with the garlic-matsun sauce on the side.
+Don’t expect tomato sauce or a broth, your manti will come presented in an aluminum pan, with the garlic-matsun sauce on the side.

 Taste